 Return on Equity Calculator

 Calculate ROE (return on equity) of a company based on the net income generated and the total value of the equity.
-Easy-to-use ROE calculator.

-1. ROE Formula
+- ROE Formula

-2. How to calculate return on equity?
+- How to calculate return on equity

-4. What is a good return on equity?
+What is return on equity

 ROE Formula